carls113/RCAC-temp-hpc-exchange/docs/source/week2/files1.rst

 **rsync**

 `rsync` is similar to `scp`, but much more fully-featured.
-It inlcudes features to auto-resume transfers in case of disconnection.
+It includes features to auto-resume transfers in case of disconnection.
 It has the same format of arguments as `scp`, but has many more options, check them out with: